AmirulOm/tensorflow_capi_sample/README.md

 # Tutorial structure
  This article will be a bit lenghty. but here is what we will do, step by step:

- 1. Get Tensorflow C API from Github to get the C API headers/binaries
+ 1. Clone Tensorflow source code and compile to get the C API headers/binaries
  2. Build a simpliest model using Python & Tensorflow and export it to tf model that can be read by C API
  3. Build a simple C code and compile it with `gcc` and run it like a normal execution file.